 Read Brad Stone‘s revealing book, The Everything Store, and you’ll understand perfectly why that weight on my shoulders is so heavy.

 Then there are the suppliers.
 You know about book publishers, of course.
-You’ve probably seen your own neighborhood bookstore go out of business in recent years.
+You may have seen your own neighborhood bookstore go out of business in recent years.
 Amazon wasn’t the sole cause, but it’s right up there at the top of the list.
 But it’s not just book publishers that Bezos treats with contempt.
 Stone includes an eye-opening account of the troubled relationship between Amazon and the prestigious German knife manufacturer, Wusthof.
 In order to gain access to Amazon’s seemingly unlimited customer base, the German firm is forced to run the risk that it will be put out of business by Amazon’s ugly habit of promoting cut-price suppliers of its own products.
 Why?
 Apparently because Jeff Bezos acts as though his libertarian creed requires him to defy not just any government-imposed limitations but rules or customs adopted by anyone else at all.

 Brad Stone follows the leading technology companies for Bloomberg Businessweek.
 The Everything Store is his second book.